-Milk sample aerobic culture results (saved isolates) – For the purpose of saving bacteria isolates found on culture an intramammary infection (IMI) was defined as finding one or more colonies of the same morphological appearance on both duplicate milk samples collected on the same date.
-We recorded approximate colony forming unit (cfu) counts for each observed organism that grew in culture.
-Occasionally, where there was heavy growth of an organism from one of the two duplicate samples or S. aureus observed in a single sample, we saved additional isolates.
-Overall, we saved 1329 isolates with presumptive species identification based on morphological and basic biochemical characteristics, of which 1181 are associated with an IMI using definitions accepted in peer-review literature (table 2).
+Milk sample aerobic culture results (saved isolates) – For the purpose of saving bacterial isolates found on culture, an intramammary infection (IMI) was defined as finding one or more colonies of the same morphological appearance on both duplicate milk samples collected on the same date.
+We recorded colony forming unit (CFU) counts for each observed organism that grew in culture.
+Occasionally, where there was heavy growth of an organism from only one of the two duplicate samples or S. aureus observed in a single sample, we saved additional isolates.
+Overall, we saved 1329 isolates with presumptive species identification based on morphological and basic biochemical characteristics, of which 1181 are associated with an IMI using definitions accepted in peer-review literature (Table 2).
 Species identification is being confirmed using matrix assisted laser desorption ionization-time of flight mass spectrometry (MALDI-TOF MS).
 Because bedding (“the environment”) is a common source of IMI caused by the “environmental Streptococci” (i.e. Streptococcus-like organisms) we are interested in these “major” mastitis pathogens in the context of comparing the two housing systems.
 Characterizing the S. aureus IMI in these herds is valuable because it provides an “outgroup” of a major mastitis pathogen where the source of new IMI is most likely other infected cows for comparison.
-While the potential environmental sources of the non-aureus Staphylococci are poorly understood, as expected they are the genus associated with the majority of intramammary infections and we are interested in exploring the non-aureus Staphylococcus species diversity on these farms, and the relationship between IMI, teat skin colonization and the observed quarter SCC.
+While the potential environmental sources of the non-aureus Staphylococci are poorly understood, as expected they are the genus associated with the majority of intramammary infections.
+We are interested in exploring the non-aureus Staphylococcus species diversity on these farms, and the relationship between IMI, teat skin colonization and the observed quarter SCC.
 Preliminary analysis of the variation in SCC among quarters with IMI is shown in figure 3.

+Add paragraph about how bedding samples were processed….
+(TUCKER) .. mixing, PMA.. non-PMA chosen for amplicon sequencing based on preliminary experiment (see box plot)